Unique course for tomorrow's healthcare professionals

 The government’s re-introduced NHS bursary scheme, which will be available from September 2020, provides students taking a degree in nursing, midwifery and many allied health professions courses with a minimum guaranteed sum of £5,000 per year.
 An additional £3,000 is available for eligible students.
 The NHS's health careers website provides up-to-date information.

 The entry requirements for this specialist health and social care course are a minimum of six GCSEs including maths and English at grade 6-9.
-More information regarding this and Eastleigh College’s other health and social care courses can be found here.
+More information regarding the Eastleigh College health and social care courses can be found here.